Quasi-isometry: Quasigeodesics and the Morse lemma

 It is an important tool in geometric group theory.
 An immediate application is that any quasi-isometry between proper hyperbolic spaces induces a homeomorphism between their boundaries.
 This result is the first step in the proof of the Mostow rigidity theorem.

+Furthermore, this result has found utility in analyzing user interaction design in applications similar to Google Maps.

 Examples of quasi-isometry invariants of groups

 The following are some examples of properties of group Cayley graphs that are invariant under quasi-isometry:

 Hyperbolicity

 A group is called hyperbolic if one of its Cayley graphs is a δ-hyperbolic space for some δ.
 When translating between different definitions of hyperbolicity, the particular value of δ may change, but the resulting notions of a hyperbolic group turn out to be equivalent.

 Hyperbolic groups have a solvable word problem.
 They are biautomatic and automatic.: indeed, they are strongly geodesically automatic, that is, there is an automatic structure on the group, where the language accepted by the word acceptor is the set of all geodesic words.